rocky-linux/shim-review/README.md

   * CVE-2025-1118
   * CVE-2025-1125
 *******************************************************************************
-Yes, it is set to `grub,5`
+We have all those patches

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 5?
 Skip this, if you're not using GRUB2, otherwise do you have an entry in your GRUB2 binary similar to:
 `grub,5,Free Software Foundation,grub,GRUB_UPSTREAM_VERSION,https://www.gnu.org/software/grub/`?
 *******************************************************************************
-* Yes Microsoft has the hashes
-* We never signed and shipped any `grub2` binaries with any of those CVEs for Rocky Linux 10
-* All affected grub binaries from `rocky 9` are added into the `dbx.esl` for revocation by this shim "separate `dbx.esl` for `Aarch64` and `x86_64` as well
+Yes, it is set to `grub,5`

 *******************************************************************************
 ### Were old shims hashes provided to Microsoft for verification and to be added to future DBX updates?